-La Dolce Vita: Essential Tips For Visiting Italy
+40 Essential Tips For Visiting Italy

 1. Know a Little Italian

 English is fairly widely spoken.
 But you’ll get off on a better foot and earn respect if you use a few common phrases.

-Please -- Porta favore
+- Please — Porta favore

-Thank you -- Grazie
+- Thank you — Grazie

-One espresso -- un (OON) espresso
+- One espresso — un (OON) espresso

-Hi/bye (informal) -- Ciao
+- Hi/bye (informal) — Ciao

-Good Morning -- Buongiorno
+- Good Morning — Buongiorno

-Good evening -- Buon sera
+- Good evening — Buon sera

 2. Learn More Italian

 I use Duolingo to pick up some Italian or French.
 Download the app on your phone.
 You can practice in tiny manageable chunks.
 It will help you read menus, signs, and historic plaques.

 3. When To Go To Italy

-I can say from experience that summer is dreadful and best avoided, unless you’re headed to northern Italy.
+I can say from experience that summer is dreadful and best avoided, unless you’re headed to northern Italy (but not Venice).
 In the summer, Italy’s extremely hot and extremely overrun with tourists.

-4. Most Italian Cities are Walkable
+4. Most Italian Cities are Perfectly Walkable

 Walking is decidedly my favorite way to get around when I travel.
 I’ll only deviate from this approach if I’m somewhere very large, like Paris.

 Walking is also the best way to explore Italy’s small cities and towns.
 You see more that way and can get happily lost meandering through atmospheric cobbled lanes.
 Though, when visiting hill towns, be prepared for some vertical hikes.

 5. Buses in Italy

 You should pre-purchase a ticket at an electronic machine at the bus station or a “Tabacchi” shop.
 Don’t rely on being able to buy a ticket once you’re on the bus.
 The machines might not work.

-6. Trains In Italy
+6. Taking Trains In Italy

 Most train travelers in Italy take relatively short rides on the Milan–Venice–Florence–Rome circuit.
 For these trips, it’s cheaper to buy point-to-point train tickets than a rail pass.

-If you use a ticket window instead, be sure to get in the right line.
+If you use a ticket window instead, be sure to get in the right (and likely slow moving) line.
 For a complete guide to taking trains in Italy click here.

 When you buy a train ticket in Italy, it doesn’t have a time or date on it.
-Before you board a train, you need to validate your ticket.
-Claiming you forgot isn't a sufficient excuse to avoid a fine.
+Before you board a train, you need to validate your ticket on the machine.
 The yellow validation machines are usually on the train platforms.
-And you can't buy your ticket on the train either.

 I am a huge fan of road trips by car.
 It gives you so much more freedom than a bus or tour would.
 And you don’t have to stick to an inflexible schedule.